PluseLin/HRCA-for-Multi-Choice-MRC/README.md

 ## 5.Contact me

-* If you would like to contact me,please send email to 1951444@tongji.edu.cn.Both Chinese and English are OK.
+* If you would like to contact me,please send email to 1951444@tongji.edu.cn.
+Both Chinese and English are OK.
 * Please STAR this repo if you think it is helpful.Thanks.